ryan-brown/dry-electrics-delegator/README.md

 ![wet elecs](https://raw.githubusercontent.com/ryan-brown/dry-electrics-delegator/master/app/static/logo.png)

-## Client
+## Clients
+A client will report your battery percentage autotmatically to the server every minute or display information about other people's battery percents.
+You should only choose one for reporting.

+### Mac Menubar App
+Download the latest Mac .app file from the [releases](https://github.com/ryan-brown/dry-electrics-delegator/releases) page.
+You will need to enter your zap token from the server after running it for the first time.

+### Mac/Linux cron job
 - Download the latest [bg.sh](https://raw.githubusercontent.com/ryan-brown/dry-electrics-delegator/master/bg.sh) script to `/some/path/bg.sh`
 - Run `crontab -e`
 - Enter the following with correct path and name, and save:

 ```
-* * * * * sh /some/path/bg.sh YourName
+* * * * * sh /some/path/bg.sh YourZapToken
 ```

+### Mac Touchbar
-- If you'd like to use DED in conjunction with MTMR, you can use the following config to create a touchbar item that displays the driest user.
+Using [MTMR](https://github.com/Toxblh/MTMR), you can use the following config to create a touchbar item that displays the driest user.
 Just plug in the location of the ded.scpt file (from this repository):
 ```
   {
     "type": "appleScriptTitledButton",